Welcome to the City of Gloucester Election page.

 Election: November 5, 2019

-The City of Gloucester will be holding a Municipal Election November 5, 2019 for the following offices:
+The City of Gloucester held a Municipal Election on November 5, 2019 for the following offices:

 City Councillor at Large